 I think that Health 2.0 technologies will absolutely enable for higher quality health/care by empowering consumers to make educated decisions that will ultimately take pressure of their doctors/primary caregivers.
 I feel like most of Health 2.0 technologies are being built by people who care and have seen a problem and are actively trying to solve it.
 As long as individuals and organizations are building technologies for the benefit of others, than adopting Health 2.0 models into our health-care system should be a great thing.

 The Health 2.0 Conference seemed like a good example of the above.
 A lot of companies that are "Problem Solving" with technology.
-I watched a lot of good vidoes about the conference over at http://icyou.com

-One really interesting site presented during the conference was http://doublecheckmd.com .
+One really interesting site presented during the conference was doublecheckmd.com .
 This site allows you to quickly and easily check to see that if any of the symptoms you are experiencing are a results of the drugs you are taking.
 The site is really easy to use and uses a form of ‘natural language technology’(NLR) that enables it to recognize the symptoms as you describe them.
 The combination of NLR with a very easy to use interface should make it easy for doctors patients of all ages/technical abilities to get important and in some cases life saving data about drugs/symptoms.

 The site is available for a beta preview right now.
 I would really like to hear what you have to say about it, I think it is going to help a lot of individuals and save lives.
 I hope you find it as exciting as I do!